grimch/logidoclet/README.md

      ```bash
       gradle clean defaultJavadoc logidocletJavadoc
      ```
 In both cases the Prolog documentation will be generated in the `examples/logidoclet-usage/llm-context/apidocs` directory.
-Output will be full output (inlcuding comments) and formatted.
+Output will be both minimal and full output (inlcuding comments) and formatted.

 Also for both cases standard Javadoc output will be generated as well is respective default output folders for comparison purposes.